bitovi/academy/src/program-management-with-jira/program-management.md

 - <span class="color-teal bold">Accurate</span> - How to use improved modeling of estimates to create more accurate plans.
 - <span class="color-gray bold">Multi-team</span> - How to build plans that coordinates the work items for multiple product teams at a program level.

-This training will leave you with a decent understanding of Jira too.
-However, the ultimate goal of this training is to teach you how to create actionable plans.
+This training will leave you with a solid understanding of Jira too.
+However, the ultimate goal of this training is to teach you how to create <span class="color-red bold italic">actionable</span> plans.

-## Actionable Plans
+## <span class="color-red bold">Actionable</span> Plans

 > Know the future so that you can change it.
 >